wpmetabox/docsv2/docs/extensions/mb-settings-page.md

 ![Sample network settings page](https://i.imgur.com/pjZzrKf.png)

 Using _MB Settings Page_, you’re now able to do that easily.
-If you use Meta Box Builder to create the settings page, simply select the "Network" settings checkbox.
+If you use Meta Box Builder to create the settings page, select the "Network" settings checkbox.

 If you use code, add `'network' => true` to the settings pages args, like this: